Virginia Beach Wrongful Death Lawyer

 Workers’ compensation pays for medical treatment and disability benefits when a worker is injured on the job.
 When a worker dies on the job, worker’s compensation pays certain death benefits.
 In Virginia, these death benefits include:

 - Transportation expenses not exceeding $1,000

 However, depending on the circumstances, family members may pursue a wrongful death lawsuit against a third-party responsible for the accident.
-For example, the family of a construction worker killed on site due to the negligence of a contractor, site owner, or other entity besides the employer may file a claim.
+For example, the family of a construction worker killed on-site due to the negligence of a contractor, site owner, or other entity besides the employer may file a claim.

-In Virginia, the statute of limitations for filing a wrongful death lawsuit is two years from the death date.
+Virginia’s statute of limitations for filing a wrongful death lawsuit is two years from the death date.